 Updated privacy overview -

-Privacy with locked-down defaults, not vague promises.
+Privacy with visible boundaries, not vague promises.

 Privacy control plane